-- Develop and share Safe Routes for all; including GPS applications - Develop and implement monitoring system to measure non-motorized transportation use
+- Develop and share Safe Routes for all; including GPS applications - Work with agencies and organizations to implement and data collection and monitoring system to measure and better understand non-motorized transportation use - Support and leverage public efforts that emphasizes use and safety of the non-motorized transportation network

-- Develop Complete Street package for local governments to adopt - Continue to identify safe bicycle and pedestrian routes that improve connectivity and access to residential areas, schools, employment centers, shopping, and transit. - Develop and support land use policies that make infill or high density development more attractive or financially feasible and provide a connected network of streets, bikeways, and walkways - Encourage developments that provide safe and efficient pedestrian and bicycle access, and access to transit stops.
+- Develop Complete Street package for local governments to adopt - Continue to identify safe bicycle and pedestrian routes that improve connectivity and access to residential areas, schools, employment centers, shopping, and transit. - Develop and support land use policies that make infill or high density development more attractive or financially feasible and provide a connected network of streets, bikeways, and walkways - Encourage developments that provide safe and efficient pedestrian and bicycle access, access to transit stops and maintenance of these facilities. - Update regional non-motorized plan - Investigate means to require non-motorized infrastructure development as part of zoning requirements - Investigate alternative funding sources for non-motorized transportation